-14 With the approval of the Board of the School concerned, persons employed in industrial establishments may be permitted to proceed to the degree of Master of

-Science by Research by part-time study and research in accordance with Regulations 1 to 12 above, subject to the following modifications:

-- (1) The period of study shall be eighteen months; - (2) Candidates shall spend the first three months and the last three months in full-time study at the University; - (3) Candidates shall spend the remainder of the period of study at the industrial location.
-During this period the candidate shall undertake part-time research under the supervision of a qualified scientist at the industrial location and shall consult his or her University supervisory team in Norwich every three months; - (4) For each candidate the facilities for study and research at the industrial location shall be approved by the Board of the School.
+- 9.1 With the approval of the Head of School (or nominee) concerned, persons employed in industrial establishments may be permitted to proceed to the degree of Master of Science by Research by part-time study and research in accordance with Regulations 1 to 12 above, subject to the following modifications: - (1) The period of study shall be eighteen months; - (2) Candidates shall spend the first three months and the last three months in full-time study at the University; - (3) Candidates shall spend the remainder of the period of study at the industrial location.
+During this period the candidate shall undertake part-time research under the supervision of a qualified scientist at the industrial location and shall consult his or her University supervisory team in Norwich every three months; - (4) For each candidate the facilities for study and research at the industrial location shall be approved by the Head of School (or nominee).